TranNhatTan14/Obsidian/content/Career & Professional/Work/Future Work.md

 - Ability to design environments that support MLOps pipelines by creating architecture diagrams and process flows, selecting appropriate tooling, and deploying the solution
 - Experience with Generative AI and Large Language Model (LLM) tools and frameworks
-- Experience with Huggingface, LangChain, AutoGPT, or AgentGPT
 - Experience with MLOps open source and Commercial Off the Shelf (COTS) products, including MLFlow, Databricks, Domino, or SageMaker
 - Experience with addressing functional, technical, and performance requirements and evaluating architectural tradeoffs for data science and AI or ML solutions
 - Ability to work in a team environment and effectively communicate technical concepts to clients, stakeholders, and senior leaders
 - Applicants selected will be subject to a security investigation and may need to meet eligibility requirements for access to classified information
 - AI/LLM: HuggingFace, OpenAI, etc
 - Experience ETLing large amounts of data (preferably, with AI) in production
-- Azure Data Factory
 - ElasticSearch / Cognitive Search
+- Hadoop, Spark, Kafka, etc

+# CI/CD

 - CI/CD for data and AI models
-- Hadoop, Spark, Kafka, etc
+- Implement CI/CD for BigData platform and AI models
+- Familiarity with DevOps methodologies and tools for efficient CI/CD processes.
+- Works with CI/CD teams for seamless model deployment.

+# Experience

+- Experience with Huggingface, LangChain, AutoGPT, or AgentGPT

 ### Education & Experience